-The International Journal of Restorative Justice (accepted for publication)
+The International Journal of Restorative Justice Issue 1 2019

 This article argues for the use of games as an effective and dynamic way to teach restorative practices.
 Grounded in an understanding of restorative pedagogy, a paradigm of teaching in alignment with restorative values and principles, as well as experiential learning strategies, this article introduces games as a way for students to experience and more deeply understand restorative practices while building relationships and skills.
 Personal accounts from the authors about the impact of using games to teach restorative practices in their own communities are also included.